doneful

 ADHD kitchen cleaning checklist.

 A kitchen reset that respects how ADHD brains actually approach the kitchen.
-Dishes are the boss.
-Everything else follows from there.
+Pick a minimum win, a 5-minute reset, or a normal reset.
+Stop when the kitchen feels calmer.

 Most kitchen messes are downstream of dishes.
 Counters look bad because there is nowhere to put the dish.
 The sink looks bad because dishes are in it.
 The trash looks bad because the visual chaos of the dishes makes everything else feel like more.